Bio

 Meet the band

-Kejafi brings together the musical styles of three accomplished and respected musicians from Gadigal Country (Sydney, Australia) with Fiona McVicar on fiddle and vocals, James Gastineau Hills on fiddles and Ken O’Neill on octave mandolin.
-The trio formed in early 2018 after successfully establishing a monthly Scottish music session in Sydney in 2017.
-The tunes and songs session is inclusive and all are welcome.
+Formed in 2018, Kejafi’s band members are three accomplished and respected musicians from Gadigal Country (Sydney, Australia) with Fiona McVicar on fiddle and vocals, James Gastineau-Hills on fiddles and Ken O’Neill on octave mandolin.

 Fiona McVicar